 Now, there are many articles and blog posts that talk about how to take etcd snapshot in a Kubernetes environment.
 They usually provide a Docker command that creates an etcd snapshot and may even provide a sequence of manual steps by which the snapshots can be saved as backups locally.
 But we know that manual steps lead to missteps and neglect.
 Moreover, a backup solution must offer more than taking a snapshot and saving the file.
 It should support features such as retention (keeping last N copies of backup and cleaning up older ones) and pausing/resuming.

 Keeping all these things in mind, at Catalogic Software, we decided to implement this kind of backup for etcd data of a Kubernetes cluster as part of our cLabs initiative.
 We want to mark our entry into Kubernetes world by open sourcing the solution and giving back to the Kubernetes community we often benefit from.

 KubeDR allows you to back up not only etcd data but certificates as well.
 The combination of etcd data and certificates allows you to rebuild the cluster.
 Here are some of the high-level features supported by KubeDR:

-For more details about the solution, please visit KubeDR@github or Catalogic Labs.
+For more details about the solution, please visit KubeDR@github.
 Please note that the project is in alpha phase, so we welcome you to report any discovery of corner cases we didn’t consider or to suggest new features in Github.
 We are actively working on adding monitoring and providing more restore options.
 In the current form, the solution works on all clusters where you have access to etcd.
 These include on-prem clusters as well as those in the cloud that are explicitly set up on the compute instances.